-- 1. D&M Violations involving a BANNED Medication. - 2.
-Conduct Violations involving the welfare or safety of a horse or other animal on show grounds. - 3.
+- 1. D&M Violations involving a Banned Medication. - 2.
+Misuse or violations involving a performance enhancing substance. - 3.
+Conduct violations involving the welfare or safety of a horse or other animal on show grounds. - 4.
 Unsportsmanlike conduct, harassment, or abuse of a person on the show grounds.